As of Summer 2019, the HP LaserJet Pro M402n has been discontinued.

 The M402n scored a 5 on our ease of use test, putting it towards the low end of a metric that had scores ranging between 4 and 8.

 It mostly lost points because of its simple design.
 It won our Top Pick for Basic Printing Award because it is, well, basic.
 It only prints in monochrome (black and white).
 It is also the only model we tested that does not offer wireless printing.
 This makes it a bit more difficult to print because you must be close to the printer and physically tether your computer to it with a USB cable.
 It also means only one computer can send a job to it at a time.
 However, this lack of wireless printing made the M402n far and away the least frustrating model that we tested.
 All of the other models had at least a few hiccups with their wireless connectivity during our testing, and it seemed it was never a simple fix.
-This problem was pervasive enough that we suggest having a USB cable handy, no matter what printer you own, for when the wifi eating monsters inevitably strike.
+This problem was pervasive enough that we suggest having a USB cable handy, no matter what printer you own, for when the WiFi eating monsters inevitably strike.
 We never had any connectivity problems with the M402n's tethered connection, and because we fully expected to have to plug in to print we were never really annoyed by the hassle.
-In fact, when our testers needed to print something for themselves, like a DMV form, they tended towards the M402n simply because they wouldn't have to deal with wifi hassles.
+In fact, when our testers needed to print something for themselves, like a DMV form, they tended towards the M402n simply because they wouldn't have to deal with WiFi hassles.
 This USB connection also made setup incredibly simple, just download a driver, plug in the printer, and you're good to go.
-The control panel of the M402n is also minimalistic with just a couple buttons and a single line LCD display.
+The control panel of the M402n is also minimalistic with just a couple of buttons and a single line LCD display.
 This lack of a comprehensive interface is not an issue, however, because the simple, austere design tends not to require much troubleshooting.
-If you're looking for the increased flexibility of wifi printing, or are in a small office and want multiple computers to be able to talk to the printer at once, then the M402n won't work for you.
+If you're looking for the increased flexibility of WiFi printing, or are in a small office and want multiple computers to be able to talk to the printer at once, then the M402n won't work for you.
 However, if you feel the best tool is the most simple one that works every time, you're going to enjoy the M402n.

 As we've mentioned before, the M402n's bread and butter is text printing, and it certainly put all of its eggs in that basket.
 Accordingly, it earned the low score of 2 out of 10 in our graphics and photo printing quality test.

-While it shared that bottom spot with two other printers, it was far off from the top score of 7.
 Bars and lines in graphs were very noticeably pixelated, and came out looking very light and faded.
 One tester remarked that it was the kind of quality you'd expect from a cheap printer in a public library.
 Photos were similarly pixelated and faded.
 In short, you don't buy the M402n for its graphics abilities.

 Printing speed is one area where the streamlined, specialized design of the M402n shines through.
 It scored a 9 on our print speed test, giving it sole occupation of the top spot and putting it leaps and bounds ahead of the low scorers, which received a 2.